Good turnover rate

 Unfortunately, there is no simple answer as to what makes for a healthy turnover rate.
 Every industry is different.
 The overall average turnover rate in 2021 was 47.2%, with the leisure and hospitality industry topping the charts at 84.9% and the financial industry sitting around 28.5% on the opposite end.

-It’s worth noting that 2021 was in the heart of the great resignation, so these numbers are somewhat skewed, but the effects of that process are still in motion, so you should factor them into your target turnover rate.
+It’s worth noting that 2021 was in the heart of The Great Resignation, with estimates of 50% looking to leave in 2024, so these numbers are somewhat skewed.
+The effects of that process are still in motion, so you should factor them into your target turnover rate.

 A rule of thumb followed by many businesses is that you should shoot for a target turnover rate of about 10%.
 Obviously, the average is much higher than this.
 While 10% is a good starting point, it’s more useful to take a look at statistics within your own industry.
 However, it’s also worth considering your business as an independent entity.
 Has your turnover rate been increasing or decreasing?
 What reasons do employees have for leaving?
 The rate itself might be less useful than its context.